RandyGaul/cute_framework/doc/string/strpool/strpool_defrag.md

 Parameter Name | Description
 --- | ---
-pool | The string pool to remove the string from. id | The string to be removed.
+pool | The string pool to degfragment.

 ## Remarks